 Individuals with COPD are typically cared for by a medical expert called a pulmonologist.
 Pulmonologists are specially trained doctors to focus on health disorders related to the lungs and respiratory system.

 Your pulmonologist will order several tests to determine the severity of your illness.
 These might include breathing tests, also referred to as pulmonary function tests, as well as blood tests.
 Your pulmonologist will prescribe medication to help your condition, as well as potentially order pulmonary rehabilitation.

 Establishing a good working relationship with your pulmonologist is essential for your health.
-Additionally, your pulmonologist will play a critical role in your quest for disability benefits.
+Additionally, your pulmonologist will play a critical role in your quest for disability with COPD.
 Your pulmonologist will be asked to provide the SSA with a substantial amount of information about you and your health.